 - 7. Section 186E(1) of the Fisheries Act requires me to, within 20 working days after receiving a request for an aquaculture decision from a regional council, make a determination or reservation (or one or more of them in relation to different parts of the area to which the request relates). - 8.
-A 'determination' is a decision that I am satisfied that the aquaculture activities authorised by the coastal permit will not have an undue adverse effect on customary, recreational, or commercial fishing3.
+A 'determination' is a decision that I am satisfied that the aquaculture activities authorised by the coastal permit will not have an undue adverse effect on customary, recreational, or commercial fishing.
 A 'reservation' is a decision that I am not satisfied that the aquaculture activities authorised by the coastal permit will not have an undue adverse effect on fishing. - 9.
 If I make a reservation, I am required to specify whether the reservation relates to customary, recreational or commercial fishing or a combination of them.
 If the reservation relates to commercial fishing, I must specify the stocks and area concerned-section 186H(4). - 10.
 Section 186GB(1) of the Fisheries Act specifies the only matters I must have regard to when making an aquaculture decision.
-These matters are as follows: - the location of the area that the coastal permit relates to in relation to areas in which fishing is carried out; - the likely effect of the aquaculture activities in the area that the coastal permit relates to on fishing of any fishery, including the proportion of any fishery likely to become affected: - the degree to which the aquaculture activities in the area that the coastal permit relates to will lead to the exclusion of fishing; - the extent to which fishing for a species in the area that the coastal permit relates to can be carried out in other areas;
+These matters are as follows: - the location of the area that the coastal permit relates to in relation to areas in which fishing is carried out; - the likely effect of the aquaculture activities in the area that the coastal permit relates to on fishing of any fishery, including the proportion of any fishery likely to become affected; - the degree to which the aquaculture activities in the area that the coastal permit relates to will lead to the exclusion of fishing;